gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 distributed system.
 If the peer member succeeds in reconnecting, the member rebuilds its "view" of the distributed system from existing members and receives a new distributed system ID.
-Additionally, all caches, Regions, and other [vmware-gemfire-short-name] components are reconstructed.
+Additionally, all caches, Regions, and other GemFire components are reconstructed.
 Therefore, all old references, which may have been injected into application by the Spring container, are now stale and no longer valid.

-[vmware-gemfire-short-name] makes no guarantee (even when using the [vmware-gemfire-short-name] public Java API) that application cache, Regions, or other component references are automatically refreshed by the reconnect operation.
-As such, [vmware-gemfire-short-name] applications must take care to refresh their own references.
+GemFire makes no guarantee (even when using the GemFire public Java API) that application cache, Regions, or other component references are automatically refreshed by the reconnect operation.
+As such, GemFire applications must take care to refresh their own references.

 Unfortunately, there is no way to be notified of a disconnect event and,